Net Profit VS Operating Profit

 Net Profit

 The word Net means “after all deductions”.
-Accordingly, profit earned after all deductions is called Net Profit.
+Accordingly, the profit earned after all deductions is called Net Profit.
 It is also called Net Income or Net Earnings.
 It is the difference between “total revenue earned” and “total cost incurred”.

-Deductions include adjustments related to the cost of doing business such as taxes, depreciation and other miscellaneous expenses.
+Deductions include adjustments related to the cost of doing business, such as taxes, depreciation and other miscellaneous expenses.

 Net Profit = Total Revenue – Total Cost